Skip to main content

 tip

-The Trash feature has been added since JuiceFS v1.0.0
+The Trash feature has been available since JuiceFS v1.0.0.

-Trash is enabled by default, and the retention time for deleted files defaults to 1 day, which can effectively prevent the risk of loss when data is deleted by mistake.
+Trash is enabled by default.
+The retention time for deleted files defaults to 1 day to mitigate the risk of accidental data loss.

-However, when the trash is enabled, it may also bring some side effects.
+However, enabling Trash may have side effects.
 If the application needs to frequently delete files or overwrite them, it will cause the object storage usage to be much larger than the file system.
-This is because the JuiceFS client will keep deleted files and overwritten blocks on the object storage for a period of time.
-Therefore, when deploying JuiceFS to a production environment, it is highly recommended to evaluate the workload ahead to get a proper trash configuration.
-The retention time can be configured in the following way (--trash-days 0 means to disable trash)
+This is because the JuiceFS client retain deleted files and overwritten blocks on the object storage for a certain period.
+Therefore, it is highly recommended to evaluate workload requirements before deploying JuiceFS in a production environment to configure Trash appropriately.
+You can configure the retention time as follows (--trash-days 0 disables Trash):

-• New filesystem: set via the --trash-days <value> option of juicefs format
+• For new file systems: set via the --trash-days <value> option of juicefs format

-• Existing filesystem: modify with --trash-days <value> option of juicefs config
+• For existing file systems: modify with the --trash-days <value> option of juicefs config

 All clients of the same JuiceFS volume share a set of background tasks during runtime.
-Each task is executed at regular intervals, and which client will be chosen is random.
-The background tasks include
+Each task is executed at regular intervals, with the client chosen randomly.
+Background tasks include:

-2. clearing out-of-date files and fragments in the trash
+• Clearing out-of-date files and fragments in Trash

 Since these tasks take up some resources when executed, you can set the --no-bgjob option to disable them for clients with heavy workload.